 Assurance | Audit | Review | Compilation

-Even a successful and growing business should not be alarmed when a third party, a banker, investor, creditor, or buyer, asks for audited financial statements.
-Often, they are requesting some assurance that the financial statements provided by your business are reasonably accurate and free of any major oversights or material errors.
+A growing Arizona business may be asked by a third party, a banker, investor, creditor, or buyer, for audited financial statements.
+Often, they are requesting assurance that the financial statements provided by your business are reasonably accurate and free of any major oversights or material errors.
+Sometimes, it is the difference between a compilation and review.

 Difference Between a Compilation and Review